miso25/seleqt/README.md

 # seleqt
-jquery Plugin for html Select element replacement
+jquery Plugin for HTML select element replacement with search and optgroup support

 # Requirements:
 This plugin requires the latest version of [jQuery](http://jquery.com/).